-The coordinators shall be responsible to facilitate communication and decision-making among the OpenCUNY Board, publicly maintain an updated Terms of Participation, and ensure that all activities of OpenCUNY are in compliance with the DSC Constitution and Bylaws.
-The coordinators shall also perform maintenance on the digital medium, administer user accounts and requests, periodically review alternative free and open source software, and ensure the reliability of the medium and adoption of open standards.
+The coordinators are responsible for facilitating communication and decision-making among the OpenCUNY Board, publicly maintaining an updated Terms of Participation, and ensuring that all activities of OpenCUNY are in compliance with the DSC Constitution and Bylaws.
+The coordinators perform routine maintenance on the OpenCUNY digital medium, administer user accounts and requests, periodically review alternative free and open source software, and ensure the reliability of the medium and adoption of open standards.

 CURRENT OpenCUNY COORDINATORS